 What is ener-G-save?

-ener-G-save is a philanthropically funded energy efficiency project in the Pioneer Valley.
-It is the brainchild of Harold Grinspoon, a Springfield philanthropist who for more than 2 decades has supported varied educational initiatives, young entrepreneurs, and regional farmers.
+Ener-G-save is the brainchild of Harold Grinspoon, a Longmeadow based philanthropist who for more than 2 decades has supported varied educational initiatives, as well as young entrepreneurs and regional farmers.
 More on Harold Grinspoon and his work here.

-ener-G-save sees local energy conservation as an important lever to help people spend less on utilities and be more comfortable in their homes, while creating local jobs and reducing greenhouse gas emissions.
+ener-G-save’s community based programs local energy conservation as an important lever to help people spend less on energy while reducing greenhouse gas emissions.

-Together with partnering towns, grassroots groups, businesses, faith communities and contractors we help homeowners navigate and take full advantage of existing utility incentives for energy efficiency as well as consult them, if they wish, on further steps they can take to save money, energy and carbon emissions.
+Collaborating with towns, grassroots groups, businesses, faith communities, and contractors we help residents navigate and take full advantage of existing utility incentives for energy efficiency.

-In 2016 Harold learned about a newly-developed thermal imaging technology that can identify energy leaks quickly and cost effectively, he founded the Harold Grinspoon Charitable Foundation Energy LLC, and decided to make its first project the use of thermal imaging technology to educate and inspire Pioneer Valley home owners to reduce energy use.
+In 2016 Harold Grinspoon learned about a newly-developed thermal imaging technology that can identify energy leaks quickly and cost-effectively.
+He founded the Harold Grinspoon Charitable Foundation Energy LLC (short: Ener-G-save) and decided to make use of this thermal imaging technology to educate and inspire Pioneer Valley homeowners to save on energy.

-The Foundation hired Essess, a Massachusetts company founded by MIT scientists, to collect thermal imaging data on 100,000 homes in the Pioneer Valley, using cars with roof-mounted thermal imaging cameras.
+The Foundation hired a company called Essess to collect thermal imaging data on 100,000 homes in the Pioneer Valley, using cars with roof-mounted thermal imaging cameras.

-Essess analyzed the data collected to determine which Pioneer Valley homes stand to benefit the most from energy saving retrofits, such as insulating walls and attics, air sealing windows, doors, foundations, and soffits, and replacing old heating and cooling equipment.
+The data was analyzed to determine which Pioneer Valley homes stand to benefit the most from energy-saving retrofits, such as insulating walls and attics, air sealing windows, doors, foundations, and soffits, and replacing old heating and cooling equipment.

-In partnership with 10 Pioneer Valley towns, the foundation sent individualized letters to those homeowners whose homes were identified as the most promising for energy efficiency improvements.
-These letters include the thermal image of each homeowners house.
+In partnership with 10 Pioneer Valley towns, Ener-G-save then sent individualized letters to homeowners whose homes were identified as the most promising for energy efficiency improvements.
+These letters include the thermal image of each homeowner’s house.